 The table below lists all possible events that could be used in the system.

-|Sent to the personalization service when a user opens a page on the website.
+|Sent to the Personalization service when a user opens a page on the website.

 |Similar to the BUY event but without a payment.
-Designed for content publisher sites.
+Designed for content publisher websites.
 Sent when an article or a web page is consumed (read or watched).

 |Sent when a recommendation is shown on the web page.
 This information is used by filters to suppress repeated recommendations of the same item.

 |A special type of event to deal with user login after the user already surfed on the web page anonymously.
 Always sent when the identifier of the user changes.
 As a result, the anonymous history of the user is transferred to the new identifier.
-This happens automatically in the personalization service.|
+This happens automatically in the Personalization service.

-|Sent when the user adds the specified product to the shopping cart.
-Enables creating recommendations for products that customers are interested in but ultimately did not purchase.|
+|Sent when the user adds a product to their wishlist.
+Enables creating recommendations for products that the customer considers purchasing in the future.

 All events require the current user ID and the ID of one or more context items.
 Some events require additional information.
 Sophisticated algorithms and result filtering require event types with additional parameters.
 The table below provides a brief overview of additional parameter information.

 |Category path of the product a customer clicked on can be attached to the event.
 It is an alternative way to provide this information for a product without having a catalogue/export.
-Ignored if an export is available to be fed into the personalization service.|
+Ignored if an export is available to be fed into the Personalization service.

-|The price that a user paid for the product.
-This is an important parameter for the statistics.
+|The price that a user paid for the product, an important parameter for the statistics.
 For revenue statistics, it must be sent together with a quantity of the products bought.